lkoskela/license-expressions/README.md

 The rough idea is to first reach a sufficient level of correctness and robustness within the realm of valid SPDX expressions with valid license identifiers.
 This is mostly in place already, although the treatment of the "+" syntax versus "-or-later", for example, or the similar relationship between "GPL-2.0" and "GPL-2.0-only" may need to change.

-The subsequent evolutionary step would be to add the ability to correct slightly mistyped or liberal references to valid licenses, i.e. parse an input such as parsing `"Apache 2"` into `{ license: Apache-2.0 }`, or parsing `"Apache2 or MIT"` into `{ conjunction: 'or', left: { license: 'Apache-2.0' }, right: { license: 'MIT } }`.
+The subsequent evolutionary step is to add the ability to correct slightly mistyped or liberal references to valid licenses, i.e. parse an input such as parsing `"Apache 2"` into `{ license: Apache-2.0 }`, or parsing `"Apache2 or MIT"` into `{ conjunction: 'or', left: { license: 'Apache-2.0' }, right: { license: 'MIT } }`.
 The basics for such corrections are in place with the help of a secondary, looser parser grammar and the `spdx-correct` third-party library but the implementation could easily be improved with a better grammar and the corrections made by `spdx-correct` may not be exactly what we want...

 <!--
 - [ ] Feature 1